Graylog2/documentation/pages/enterprise/setup.rst

 RPM
 ~~~

-The installation on distributions like CentOS or RedHat could be done with *yum* as installation tool from the previous installed online repository.
+The installation on distributions like CentOS or RedHat can be done with *yum* as installation tool from the previous installed online repository.

 ::